 Minimally invasive bunion surgery

-The National Institute for Health and Care Excellence (NICE) has published information about a new, minimally invasive surgical procedure that can be used to treat bunions.
-However, as the procedure is new, there is currently little reliable evidence of how effective or safe it is.
+In 2010, the National Institute for Health and Care Excellence (NICE) published guidance about a minimally invasive surgical procedure to treat bunions.
+The aim of the procedure is to repair the tilting of the big toe.

+Wires, screws or plates will be used to keep the divided bones in place.
 After the procedure, you may need to wear a plaster cast or dressing to keep your foot in the correct position until the bones have healed.
-It is likely you will given a special surgical shoe that enables you to walk on your heel.
+You may be given a special surgical shoe that enables you to walk on your heel.